 C.H.
 Johnson’s report warns that greater density would be needed with the loss of the TIF-reduction legislation, potentially lengthening the time frame for project absorption.
 It also notes other areas such as Hampton Roads and Norfolk are in early stages of planning redevelopment of their own aging venues.

 If the arena was removed, which NHDC has said it would not do, the report projects that additional mixed-use development needed would slow the absorption rates for Navy Hill’s residential, office and retail components, resulting in a projected loss of $156 million in tax revenues.

 The report goes on to question whether City Hall can handle a project the scope of Navy Hill, listing among weaknesses that the city “presently lacks capacity of appropriate oversight” of larger-scale projects.
 Navy Hill was cited among reasons for a new city policy rolled out in recent weeks allowing limited third-party permitting and inspections for larger projects.

 In his State of the City address, Stoney said the project has and will continue to be tweaked to address such concerns, contending that community input has “made a good project even better for all of our residents.”

 “Yet, after 26 months, some still doubt Richmond can do transformative things and fear Richmond will fail,” Stoney said, adding that he would not withdraw the proposal if requested.

-Council members requesting the withdrawal include Kimberly Gray, Vice Chairman Chris Hilbert, Kristen Larson, Stephanie Lynch and Reva Trammel.
+Council members requesting the withdrawal include Kimberly Gray, Vice Chairman Chris Hilbert, Kristen Larson, Stephanie Lynch and Reva Trammell.
 President Cynthia Newbille, along with Andreas Addison, Michael Jones and Ellen Robertson, voted against the request.

 At Monday’s committee meeting, Newbille defended the commission of a third-party consultant, indicating the results could spur further compromise.